tBaxter/another-rodeo/src/pages/writing/straight-talk-ic-path.md

 parent: 'Writing'
 img_path: /img/writing/
 thumb: office-pool.jpeg
+thumb_alt:  "A vintage office pool with people hard at work at their individual desks.
+Photo from the US National Archives."
 tags:
     - writing
     - post
     - management
     - engineering
 ---

-  {% figure img_path "office-pool.jpeg" "A vintage office pool with people hard at work at their individual desks.
-Photo from the US National Archives." %}

 I’ve heard it a thousand times from a thousand engineers: “I don’t want to be a manager.”
 A lot of senior engineers think this, but I’m not sure many of them understand what it will mean to them and their career.
 Here it is: